The Violence Against Women Act and Indian Child Welfare Act Training

 Noojimo’iwewin means healing others, healing of the mind and body as well as illness

-Each unit focuses on a topic related to violence and provides tools to support community healing.
-Engaging, expert faculty facilitate each unit which has been designed to help advocates, providers, and legal professionals implement effective service strategies.
+Each session provides tools to support community healing.
+Engaging, expert faculty facilitate each session which has been designed to help advocates, providers, and legal professionals implement effective service strategies.

 WHAT IS WHOVA?

 Register, see the agenda, speaker details, and presentation materials, plus get to know in-person and virtual attendees through Community Discussion Boards and icebreakers all on the event app, Whova!

 Your one stop shop for all things training

 CLE and CEU credits are pending submission and approval.

 This course is approved by the Minnesota Board of Continuing Legal Education for 10.50 credits (standard).

 This course is approved by NASW-Michigan